-Name, Address and Year of Birth Position(s) Held with Fund Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex (4) Overseen by Trustee Other Directorships Held by Trustee During the Past Five Years Robert L. Young 333 West Wacker Drive Chicago, IL 60606 1963 Trustee Term: Class I Trustee (1) Length of Service (2) : Since 2017 (3) Formerly, Chief Operating Officer and Director, J.P.
+Name, Address and Year of Birth Position(s) Held with Fund Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex (4) Overseen by Trustee Other Directorships Held by Trustee During the Past Five Years Robert L. Young 333 West Wacker Drive Chicago, IL 60606 1963 Co-Chair of the Board and Trustee Term: Class I Trustee (1) Length of Service (2) : Since 2017, Co-Chair since July 1, 2024 (3) Formerly, Chief Operating Officer and Director, J.P.
 Morgan Investment Management Inc. (financial services) (2010-2016); formerly, President and Principal Executive Officer (2013-2016), and Senior Vice President and Chief Operating Officer (2005-2010), of J.P.
 Morgan Funds; formerly, Director and various officer positions for J.P.
 Morgan Investment Management Inc. (formerly, JPMorgan Funds Management, Inc. and formerly One Group Administrative Services) and JPMorgan Distribution Services, Inc. (financial services) (formerly, One Group Dealer Services, Inc.) (1999-2017).
-211 None.
+215 None.

 - (1) Each Class I Trustee currently serves a term expiring at the 2025 annual meeting of shareholders or until his successor has been duly elected and qualified.
 Each Class II Trustee currently serves a term expiring at the 2026 annual meeting of shareholders or until his or her successor has been duly elected and qualified.
 Class III Trustees are standing for election at the Annual Meeting.
 If elected, each Class III Trustee will serve a term expiring at the 2027 annual meeting of shareholders or until his or her successor has been duly elected and qualified.
 Trustees elected by the holders of Preferred Shares are standing for election at the Annual Meeting.
-If elected, each Trustee elected by the holders of Preferred Shares will serve a term expiring at the 2025 annual meeting of shareholders or until his or her successor has been duly elected and qualified. - (2) Length of Service indicates the year in which the individual became a board member of any fund in the Fund Complex. - (3) The Trustees have elected Thomas J. Kenny to serve as an independent Co-Chair of the Board for a one-year term expiring on December 31, 2024, Terence J. Toth to serve as an independent Co-Chair of the Board for a six-month term ending on June 30, 2024, and Robert L. Young to serve as an independent Co-Chair of the Board for a six-month term from July 1, 2024 through December 31, 2024. - (4) As used in this table, the Fund Complex consists of the funds advised by the Adviser, the mutual funds advised by Teachers Advisors, LLC that are series of the TIAA-CREF Funds and the TIAA-CREF Life Funds. - (5) Mr. Kenny and Mr. Starr were appointed to the Board, effective January 1, 2024.
+If elected, each Trustee elected by the holders of Preferred Shares will serve a term expiring at the 2025 annual meeting of shareholders or until his or her successor has been duly elected and qualified. - (2) Length of Service indicates the year in which the individual became a board member of any fund in the Fund Complex. - (3) The Trustees have elected Thomas J. Kenny to serve as an independent Co-Chair of the Board for a one-year term expiring on December 31, 2024 and Robert L. Young to serve as an independent Co-Chair of the Board for a six-month term from July 1, 2024 through December 31, 2024. - (4) As used herein, the "Fund Complex" consists of the funds advised by the Adviser, the mutual funds advised by Teachers Advisors, LLC that are series of the TIAA-CREF Funds and the TIAA-CREF Life Funds. - (5) Mr. Boateng, Mr. Forrester, Mr. Kenny and Mr. Starr were appointed to the Board, effective January 1, 2024.